bsc-pm/ovni/doc/user/runtime/trace_spec.md

 Each process directory contains:

 - The metadata file `metadata.json`.
-- The thread streams with prefix `thread.`.
+- The thread streams like `thread.123.obs`.

 ## Process metadata